theendless22/supe-story-project/README.md

 ## Understanding the use of Git hub actions in building a pipeline

 GHA can be enabled on any _public_ repository by creating a `.github/workflows` directory.
-- flow1 : This creates a PR on push from any branch.
+- flow1 : This is a linting action
+- flow2 : This action automagically auot-commits and pushes any changes after flow1 completes